 For Martray, the lasting process is divine.
 Once wrapped inside of it, there are no mistakes.
 Her experiences of traveling around the world have taught her to hone a clarity which reveals the process of knowing what is right in the moment.
 Her artwork is optimistic.
 Predicated on the movement of her hands, her artwork is at once bigger than her, but it is also intensely personal.
 But she also remains one step away – in a place of strength, where she is able to somehow separate herself from her artwork and get to that place of form and color and everything larger than even the human spirit.
 Hers are places unseen like the soul’s landscape.

-Her artwork has been shown nationally since 2010.
-Martray has also been the recipient of many awards nationally, including Excellence in Sculpture from the Museum of Fine Art Houston (2010), 3rd place at the Cherry Creek Arts Festival (2012), Best in Show at the Santa Fe Arts District (2010), Mayor's Award at Laumeier, St. Louis (2014).
-Her installation piece, "Shadow Happy", which consists of over ten thousand origami cranes folded from the pages of an unpublished novel she wrote was displayed at Denver International Airport in 2011 and part of 2012.
+Martray’s artwork has been shown nationally since 2010.
+She has been the recipient of many awards, including First Place in Drawing from the Armonk Art Show (2021), Judge’s Choice Award in Drawing from the ArtiGras Fine Arts Festival (2020), Best of Show from the Bayou City Art Festival (2019), Award of Excellence in Drawing from the Northern Virginia Fine Art Festival (2019), Best of Show from the Bayou City Art Festival (2016), Best of Show from the Decatur Art Festival (2013), Award of Distinction in Sculpture from the Naples National Art Festival, SLC Gallery Associate Award in Sculpture from the Utah Art Festival, Excellence in Sculpture from the Museum of Fine Art Houston (2010), and the Best in Show at the Santa Fe Arts District (2010).
+Her installation piece, "Shadow Happy", which consists of over ten thousand origami cranes folded from the pages of an unpublished novel she wrote, was displayed at Denver International Airport in 2011 and part of 2012.